boss-beep/Proton-Crypter/README.md

 Obfuscator (Arithmetic) KoiVM Virtualization Hide File CodeDom - v2.0, v3.5, v4.0 Split Method Junk Code Generator HIPS and Proactive Bypass.
 Runtime ScanTime 100% FUD.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 DISCLAIMER:We do not take any responsibility for this tool usage in the malicious purposes.
 It is free, open-source and provided      AS-IS for everyone.

+And a Mention when using the code.
+DON'T FORGET TO LEAVE A STAR.